gurunandan-bhat/sethu/content/_index.md

 - Because every child has potential.
 - And every family deserves support.

+#### Our Mission

+To be a centre of excellence in child development, family-centred care and inclusion through interdisciplinary services, training, advocacy and research

 #### Neurodiversity Affirming

 We recognise, respect, and value neurological differences as natural variations of the human experience, while fostering an environment of acceptance and inclusion for all neurotypes.